Why Did God Take the Israelites the Long Way to the Promised Land?

 “When Pharaoh let the people go, God did not lead them on the road through the Philistine country, though that was shorter.
 For God said, “If they face war, they might change their minds and return to Egypt.
 So God led the people around by the desert road toward the Red Sea” (Ex.
 13: 17-18 NIV)

 God chooses the paths we take in our lives.
-At times, He doesn’t take us what we consider an indirect route.
+At times, He doesn’t take us what we consider a direct route.

 At the beginning of the trip, God was leading the Israelites around danger.
 The direct route would have meant the journey would have taken only a few weeks.
 However, the direct route also meant that the Israelites would go right past Egyptian fortresses.